shane-downs/TrendLens/README.md

     is the number of buckets (or unique keywords) in the hash table.
 At the end after we have rehashed every sub-list we assign newTable to self.table.
     O(1) amortized - O(b) otherwise

-  Access(keyword) - returns a list of every article that has the same keyword as the keyword parameter.
+  Access(keyword, getIndex=false) - returns a list of every article that has the same keyword as the keyword parameter.
 The keyword paramater must be a string.
-We hash the keyword
-    and then use quadratic probing to look through the table until we find the sub-list that has that keyword.
-If we never find it we return an empty list.
+    The getIndex parameter lets us know if we need to return the index of the sub-list as well.
+We hash the keyword and then use quadratic probing to look through      the table until we find the sub-list that has that keyword.
+If we find it and getIndex was true we return a tuple of the sub-list and its index which is just       "currIndex" at the point where we found it.
+If getIndex was False we just return the sub-list.
+If we never find it we return a tuple of the empty list and an       index of -1 (if getIndex is True).
     O(1)

+  DeleteSubList(keyword) - returns nothing; deletes an entire sub-list from the hash table.
+First we get the sub-list that we want to delete and its index in the       hash table by calling the Access() function from this class.
+We pass in the keyword as the first parameter and then getIndex=True as the second.
+This returns a     tuple.
+We assign the first value of of the result to subList and the second value to subListIndex.
+Then we check if subListIndex was -1, this would indicate        that the sub-list didn't exist in which case we return because there is nothing to delete.
+Then we reassign the correct spot at the hash table with an empty        list, effectively deleting the contents of the list.
+Finally, we decrement self.buckets by the length of the sub-list we just deleted.
+O(1)                                                                                                                                                                                                                                                                                                                                  DeleteArticle(article) - returns nothing; deletes a singular article entry from the hash table.
+The first part of this function is very similar to                    DeleteSubList() until we confirm that the sub-list this article should exist in has contents.
+After that we need to find the actual article.
+So we iterate          through the entire sub-list until we find it.
+Then we use the "del" keyword to delete it from the hash table.
+Following that we decrement self.buckets by 1         since we just deleted something from the table.
+If the article doesn't exist we will have never found it and will exit the function.
+O(n) where n is the number of article objects in the sub-list.
+This is because we have to iterate through the entire sub-list to find the article to delete.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------